-Use the --ht-alt-liftover option with the path to the liftover file to build an ALT-aware hash table.
-SAM liftover files for hg38DH and hg19 are in /opt/edico/liftover.
-See ALT-Aware Hash Tables on page 67 for more information on building a custom liftover file.
+The --ht-alt-liftover option specifies the path to the liftover file to build an ALT-aware hash table.
+This option is required when building from a reference with ALT contigs.
+SAM liftover files for hg38DH and hg19 are provided in /opt/edico/liftover.